Thalos12/game_core/README.md

 Armor stats are NAME, KIND, DESCRIPTION and damage reducers for pierce, slash, magic and ranged attacks.
 More features will be available in the future, such as skills.
-Probably another kind of attack, smash, will be added.
+Probably another kind of attack, smash, will be added, to include weapons like maces.

 # Main menu

-From here you can see the stats of your profile (<code>i</code>), of your current weapon (<code>w</code>) and current armor (<code>a</code>).
+From here you can see the stats of your profile (<code>i</code>), current weapon (<code>w</code>) and current armor (<code>a</code>).
 You can try to battle an AI enemy (<code>A</code>) but consider that this feature is still in development and you may be in such a situation that nor you nor the AI can deal damage (damage done is 0) so the fight just goes on endlessly.
+Future updates should correct this.

 # Damage

-At the moment, the damage is based on different stats for each kind of attack as follows:
+The estimate of the damage dealt is based on different stats for each kind of attack as follows:
 <ul>
 <li>pierce, slash depend on STR
 <li>magic depends on INT
 <li>ranged depends on AGI
 </ul>
-The possible maximum damage dealt is based on one of the stats and the damage modifier of the currently equipped weapon.
+The possible maximum damage dealt is based on the damage modifier of the currently equipped weapon for the kind of attack you use.
-The amount of damage prevented depends on RES and the damage reducer of the currently equipper armor.
+The amount of damage prevented depends on RES and the damage reducer of the currently equipper armor for the kind of attack you receive.
 More details may be added in the future.

 # Saving